qkunst/collectiemanagement/report.md

-      should not be accessible when logged in as an registrator user should not allow accesss to the batch editor for non qkunst user has access to should redirect to the root when accessing anohter collection Field-accessibility
+      should not be accessible when logged in as an registrator user should not allow accesss to the batch editor for non qkunst user has access to should redirect to the root when accessing anohter collection Selection of works
+      by ids
+        should work for get with selected_works array should work for post with selected_works array with filter
+        off
+        on
+          works
+      with search
+        off
+        on
+          works
+      by cluster group
+        should work for post with cluster ids Field-accessibility
       describe facility should only be able to edit location describe facility should only be able to edit location